Softeq/PyCats/sample/mobile/README.md

         self.chb_f_unit.set_switcher_state(checked=True)
 ```

-### Steps / Keyword layer
+### Steps layer
-Steps layer - it's a function set which combine Action methods from Builder layer and expands them with test checks.
+Steps layer - it's a function set that combines Action methods from Builder layer and expands them with test checks.
-This solution help us to have clear structure of tests and avoid code duplication (save time on test supporting)
+This solution helps us to have a clear structure of tests and avoid code duplication (save time on test supporting)

 That layer placed in `steps` directory, and divided to 2 main parts: